arouillard/de-live-coding-exercise/README.md

 # de-live-coding-exercise

 ### Instructions
 You are a Data Engineer.
-You have been asked to create a pipeline to ingest product data into a relational database.
+You have been asked to create an ETL process to ingest new or updated product data from multiple sources.
+The product owner for this project has obtained sample datasets, described below.
+You have been told that products should be uniquely identified by SKU and Manufacturer, and that the ingested data will be heavily queried by business applications.
+What will you do?

 ### Datasets
-- products.json.gz: product metadata from third party data curator
+- products.json.gz: product metadata from a third-party data curator's API
 - jillsjunk.csv.gz: product price and quantity from distributor Jill's Junk
 - samsstuff.csv.gz: product price and quantity from distributor Sam's Stuff